Alternate reality game: Serious ARG

-In 2008 the European Union funded an ARG to support motivation for multilingualism within European secondary school students called ARGuing for Multilingual Motivation in Web 2.0.
-As noted above in World Without Oil, to complete this ARG it was necessary to move away from the strict definitions of an ARG as listed.
-The ARG was by invitation only and players (students) knew they were going to play a game.
-This project is now completed and papers on the project and the resources produced for education (a Methodology and Teacher Training guides) are available and have been presented at the 3rd European Conference on Games Based Learning.

-In 2008–2009 the MacArthur Foundation supported an ARG The Black Cloud to teach US high-school students about indoor air quality.
-The project is active and allows teachers to rent sophisticated air quality sensors to run the game locally.

 The USC School of Cinematic Arts has run a semester-long ARG called Reality Ends Here for incoming freshmen since 2011.
 The game involves players collaborating and competing to produce media artifacts.
 In 2012, Reality Ends Here won the Impact Award at IndieCade, presented to games which "have social message, shift the cultural perception of games as a medium, represent a new play paradigm, expand the audience, or influence culture."

-UCLA Film Department had its first alternate reality game class, taught by game designer/writer Flint Dille in 2011 Winter Semester.
-The Class Built an ARG in one semester, culminating in a real world event which resolved the story.

 The Plan of Gauss was a game developed as a didactic strategy to enhance the learning and understanding of mathematics in university students.
 In this game, the players had to help characters (students) to find a missing friend.